rukeshsg/Serenity-Mental-Health-Chatbot/README.md

 ---

-## ⚠️ Disclaimer
-This chatbot is not a substitute for professional medical advice.
-In critical situations, please contact a trusted person or a professional helpline.

----

 ## 📌 Status
 🔄 Continuous improvements planned

+---
+## 📄 License

+This project is licensed under the Apache License 2.0.

+## ⚠️ Disclaimer

+This chatbot is intended for educational purposes only and is not a substitute for professional mental health care, diagnosis, or treatment.
+If you are experiencing serious distress, please seek help from a qualified professional or a local support service.